beerpwn/ctf/2019/INS'Hack_ctf/gimme_your_shell/README.md

 ## gimme-your-shell PWN challnge

 This is not the intended solution for this challenge since i used ROP to solve it.
-We have a 64-bit binary and the libc of the remote server is NOT provided.
+We have a 64-bit <a href="./weak">binary</a> and the libc of the remote server is NOT provided.
 Let's start with a little bit of reverse on the binary.
 As we can see from the image below the main() function will call the vuln() function.